 Satisfactory Academic Progress (SAP)

-All students at Columbus State Community College who receive federal financial aid must make satisfactory academic progress (SAP) toward completion of their degrees within a reasonable period of time.
-These practices and guidelines are in accordance with regulations issued by the U.S. Department of Education.
+All students at CState who receive federal financial aid must make satisfactory academic progress (SAP) toward completion of their degrees within a reasonable time frame.
+Our guidelines comply with regulations issued by the U.S. Department of Education.

-Columbus State Community College (CSCC) is required by federal law to establish, publish, and apply reasonable standards for measuring satisfactory academic progress of students applying for or receiving federal financial aid.
-These standards are designed to ensure that students are making satisfactory progress toward completion of their program of study.
-The CSCC Satisfactory Academic Progress Policy applies to the following financial aid programs:
+CState is required by federal law to establish, publish, and apply reasonable standards for measuring satisfactory academic progress of students applying for or receiving federal financial aid.
+These requirements are designed to ensure that students are making satisfactory progress toward completion of their program of study.
+The CState SAP Policy applies to the following financial aid programs:

 - Federal Pell Grant